thaisnishimoto/42sp_04_Born2beRoot/README.md

 WordPress on the other end is a tool used for the management and creation of websites that is completely open-source and is becoming one of the most popular blogging management and website management system available in the online market.
 Some of the features of WordPress include publishing tools, user management, media management, flexibility in the creation of your own website, optimized for SEO, simplicity, and easy installation and upgrades.

+Lighttpd acts as the front-end web server, handling static file requests and forwarding PHP requests to the PHP FastCGI process via the mod_fastcgi module.
+PHP executes the WordPress PHP code, interacts with the MariaDB database, and generates the dynamic content, which is then returned to Lighttpd for delivery to the user's browser

 ## Lighttpd

 Lighttpd is an open-source, secure, fast, compliant, and very flexible web server. <br>
-A web server is a piece of software in a machine (that holds a website raw material).
+A web server is a piece of software in a machine that holds a website raw material.
+It is the front-end server for handling HTTP requests.
 When we type a URL, we send a request to the web server.
-It gathers the data into a webpage and sends it back to your web browser.
-Ir serves ip web pages <br>
+Lighttpd listens for incoming requests on a specified port and forwards them to the appropriate backend processes.
+It serves ip web pages <br>
 ```
 apt install lighttpd
 systemctl status lighttpd